grantcarthew/start-prototype/docs/cli/start.md

 ```

 **Note:** Debug output shows detailed information for each step including config merging, path resolution, and placeholder substitution.
 Useful for troubleshooting configuration issues.
 Documents appear in config definition order.

+### Lazy-Loading of Assets

+If an asset (like an agent, role, or task) is requested but not found in the local or global configuration, the CLI will attempt to find it in the GitHub asset catalog.
+If found, it will be downloaded, cached, and added to your global configuration for future use.
+This allows for seamless, on-demand use of the entire asset library.

+This behavior can be controlled with the `--asset-download` flag.

 ## Examples